 From Automation to Administration

 Shared servers are configured with a ‘one size fits all’ approach.
 Everything that can be automated on a shared server is automated.
 A VPS will not do this by default.
 The upside to this is that you can configure your server to work best for your site.
 You can set up nonstandard software and configurations if you need to.
 This can be anything from non-standard versions of PHP to custom framework installations.

 The downside to this is that you might forget something.
 A VPS will not make decisions for you.
-If you do not install a critical security update, no one else will.
-If one of your clients uploads pirated software, the rightful owners will ask you why you didn’t take it down.
+If you do not install a critical cPanel security update, no one else will.
+If one of your clients uploads pirated software, the rightful owners will ask you why you didn’t run a security scan to remove it.
 With all this new responsibility, it’s helpful to know what problems you need to watch out for.

 Root and SSH

-If you are going to have a VPS, you must get comfortable with using Root access.
+If you are moving to a VPS, you must get comfortable with using Root access.
 This can be intimidating– you may worry about breaking something!
 Take your time and always look for more information or check with our 24/7 Support Team if you have questions.
 Checking from root is the only way to get the full picture.
 No other account has accurate and complete information about the server.
 Plus, you can only change certain configuration settings using the root account.

 Now that you are a system administrator, you’ll also want to give the command-line interface (CLI) a try.
 You’ll want to set up a Secure Shell (SSH) connection to your VPS– remember to add your IP address to the VPS firewall!
 The terminal can be intimidating if you’ve never used it before.
 Don’t worry!
 There are many great tutorials available for free.
 Get started with something simple like this great introduction from Linux Survival.

 Don’t Forget Backups and Snapshots